-- Studies suggest that laptop use in class lowers student performance (e.g. from surfing the web in class, answering emails, online messaging, and multitasking).
-As a result, laptop and tablet use in class is discouraged, bordering on prohibited.
-If laptop/tablet usage poses a problem, distracting students from learning, I will ask all students to close/turn off their devices. - It is your responsibility to ensure that you not only know how to log into Canvas and submit an assignment, but also that you understand which file you are uploading and ensure you have uploaded the correct file.
+It is your responsibility to ensure that you not only know how to log into Canvas and submit an assignment, but also that you understand which file you are uploading and ensure you have uploaded the correct file.
 Some students have been willing to submit purposefully blank files to Canvas in order to claim a computer error; meanwhile they simply have been continuing work on the assignment.
 This will not be allowed.
-It is your responsibility to ensure the correct file is submitted on time. - Also, it is your responsibility to ensure the correct file type is uploaded. - If I catch an incorrect file (because you turned in the paper a couple days early) I will let you fix it.
+It is your responsibility to ensure the correct file is submitted on time.

+- Also, it is your responsibility to ensure the correct file type is uploaded. - If I catch an incorrect file (because you turned in the paper a couple days early) I will let you fix it.
 If you submit an incorrect file and I do not catch it until after the deadline, your grade will be docked according to the late work policy presented in this syllabus.
 We have tech support and library staff that will walk you through the submission process, or you can even set up an appointment with me and I can walk you through it.
-If you absolutely cannot get Canvas to work you must email me your completed file prior to the due date, and your email time stamp must show that it was submitted on time. - C. Make-up Exams/Quizzes/Assignments- 1) Exams: If you must miss an exam, you must provide me with documentation of an excused absence before you will be allowed to make up the missed exam.
-Aside from extreme circumstances/crises, a make-up exam will need to be completed within one week of the originally scheduled exam.
+If you absolutely cannot get Canvas to work you must email me your completed file prior to the due date, and your email time stamp must show that it was submitted on time. - C. Make-up Exams/Quizzes/Assignments- 1) Exams and Quizzes: These assignments must be taken by the deadline assigned.
+If you must miss a deadline, you must provide me with official documentation of an excused absence before you will be allowed to make up the missed assignment.
+Aside from extreme circumstances/crises, make-up exams and quizzes will need to be completed within one week of the originally scheduled deadline.
 Please communicate with me regarding these kinds of situations, and we will work things out.
-2) Quizzes: THERE ARE NO MAKE-UP QUIZZES (because you will already have 2 opportunities to take each quiz).
-3) Late Policy for all other assignments (ex. written assignments): For each day an assignment/project is late, 10 percentage points are deducted.
+2) Late Policy for all other assignments (ex. written assignments): For each day an assignment/project is late, 10 percentage points are deducted.
 Meaning if you turn in the assignment the day after it is due, the highest grade you can possibly earn is a 90%.